Digidesign/Pro Logic Quad Audio Interface (Four-By-Four (442 Audio Interface (MH031 (4⨉4))))

 Note that this article is primarily about modern delta-sigma converters, the oversampling R2R DAC used here is an intermediate technology (which is probably also bad).

-Also should note that while I do find audiophile stuff amusing, SW1X seems to be a company specializing in selling musicality optimized designs for audiophiles.
+Also should note that while I do find audiophile stuff amusing, SW1X seems to be a company specialising in selling musicality optimised designs for audiophiles.

 The products they make appear to be what they claim, and the market segment they operate in doesn't really care that much about measured performance or the science of signal processing.